 The short story I’d like to share with you isn’t about trick-or-treating, pumpkins, or jack-o-lanterns.
 It’s about the transformation and transmutation of a disagreeable young woman who plays malicious tricks every day of the year.

 No one escaped her claws.
 Everyone felt the hot breath of her rage.
-She scowled and hissed when met with refusal.
+She hissed when met with refusal and scowled when faced with upstarts requesting entry to her coveted clique.

 Submit and obey or expect to grovel!
 Be loyal or be ousted!